muammar/centerfinder/README.md

 - The wavefunction in the format: `wf,#electrons,Sym,Multiplicity`.

 Finally, a `molpro.in` and `molpro2.in` files will be created at the end of the execution.
-Please *note* that you can only run maximum of about `100` calculations per input.
+Please *note* that in MOLPRO you can only run maximum of about `100` calculations per input file.

 ### How to update it?